alexose/elemental/README.md

 Quickly audit every element on a page.

-Elemental first renders a page, then proceeds to split it into roughly equal-sized elements.
-A screenshot of each element, its underlying HTML, and computed styles are then recorded into a database.
-Finally, these images are loaded and arranged by visual similarity.

-INSTALLATION
+Elemental renders every element on a page to a PNG base64 string, streams the results back via websocket, and sorts by visual similarity.

+Try a live demo at http://elemental.alexose.com

+## Installation

-You'll need to install casperjs globally with npm:
+You'll need to install phantomjs (>1.9.0) globally with npm:

-    npm install -g casperjs
+    npm install -g phantomjs

 And then install: